 The share of renewable energy in the European power system is expected to significantly increase in the coming years and decades.
-Based on the Renewable Energy Directive, it is assumed that renewable energy will provide about 30-35% of all electricity consumed in the EU by 2020.
-Driven by energy and climate security concerns, this share of renewable energy is likely to become much larger post-2020 and be the main component of the European power mix.
-Also, a decarbonised power sector is a precondition to meet the mitigation target agreed by the European Council 2009 to reduce emissions in all industrialised countries by 80-95% by 2050.
+Driven by energy and climate change concerns, this share of renewable energy is likely to become much larger post-2020 and be the main component of the European power mix.

-Bringing the necessary transformation to the power sector will require strong coalitions across different sectors in society.
+Bringing the necessary transformation to the power sector requires strong coalitions across different sectors in society.

 Since 2009, transmission system operators (TSOs) and non-governmental organisations (NGOs) have joined forces in finding ways to help develop the infrastructure which is needed to integrate large shares of renewable energy with greater public and policy support.
 Players from both sides have become aware of their mutual interests in realising timely and environmentally sound grid development projects with improved stakeholder and public engagement.
 For the NGOs, preventing bottlenecks in integrating renewable energy into the electricity system is highly important for combating climate change; TSOs, on the other hand, are convinced that the protection of the environment, transparency and public participation are indispensable for winning public support.

 Find out more about RGI's strategy and organisational enablers in our Strategy Document, which can be downloaded on the bottom of this page.